khayyam-ahmed/favorite_places/README.md

 ## Project Features

-- Learn state management using the Riverpod library.
+- Apply state management using the Riverpod library.
 - Capture and save favorite places with images.
 - Retrieve the user's current location using GPS.
 - Utilize Google Maps API to display maps and location addresses.